 Ms. Holliday had first contacted me after seeing an article I wrote called “The Last Daughter of Davis Ridge.”
-That article focuses on the history of Proctor Davis’s family and the story of an African American community of fishermen, boat builders and sailors that flourished at Davis Ridge from the time of the Civil War until the great 1933 hurricane.
+That article focuses on the history of Sutton and Proctor Davis’s families and the story of an African American community of fishermen, boat builders and sailors that flourished at Davis Ridge from the time of the Civil War until the great 1933 hurricane.

 Ms. Holliday and I talked on the phone several times before we rendezvoused in New Bedford.
 I felt lucky that my lecture gave us a chance to meet and talk face to face for the first time.